Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 ●Review:

-These skis have full rocker, but when you ride them, the contact point with the snow feels longer than you'd expect.
-At 1700g for a 183cm ski, they're extremely light and you'll definitely enjoy the long distances you can ski on the mountain.
-You can maintain your speed even on gentle slopes, and it's easy to do tricks, so you can enjoy a variety of riding styles!
+Although these are full-rocker skis, the contact point with the snow feels surprisingly long when you're riding them.
+At 183cm and weighing 1700g, they're incredibly light, and you'll definitely enjoy the long distances you can ski down the mountain.
+You won't lose speed on gentle slopes, and tricks are easy to do, so you can enjoy various styles of riding!

 ②BLASTRACK ELIXIR-E